 Cylindrical robots use a coordinate system with three dimensions that use a selected reference axis and relative distances from it for specifying point positions.
 Point positions are also specified by using the distance to a selected reference direction and the axis’ relative direction, and by the distance to the axis perpendicular from a selected reference plane.

 These types of robots are useful for objects that need to have rotational symmetry around their longitudinal axes, such as a metal cylinder for heat distribution, long, straight wires that produce electromagnetic fields, and the rounded cross-sections of straight pipes.
 Cylindrical robots also tend to be quite fast, although this speed leads to rotational inertia issues that could impact repeatability if the system isn’t configured within the scope of its abilities.

 Some applications of cylindrical robots include:

-- Spot welding
+- Spot welding automation

-- Die-cast machine handling
+- Robotic casting and molding machine handling

-- General machine handling tools
+- General machine handling applications

-- Assembly operations
+- Automated assembly operations